19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 [30/2010 wef 01/01/2011]

+(2A) A person against whom the High Court makes an order under subsection (1) may bring an appeal from the order to the Court of Appeal only with the leave of the High Court or the Court of Appeal.

+[Act 46 of 2018 wef 01/01/2019]

-(3) No appeal shall lie from an order under subsection (1) refusing leave for institution or continuance of legal proceedings.
+(3) No appeal shall lie from an order refusing leave under subsection (1) for institution or continuance of legal proceedings.

+[Act 46 of 2018 wef 01/01/2019]

 (4) A copy of any order under subsection (1) shall be published in theGazette.

-(5) In this section, “legal proceedings” includes any proceedings, process, action, application or appeal in any civil matter or criminal matter.
+(5) In this section, “legal proceedings” includes any proceedings, process, action, application or appeal in any civil matter, quasi‑criminal matter or criminal matter.

 [30/2010 wef 01/01/2011]

+[Act 46 of 2018 wef 01/01/2019]

 Disabilities of Registrar and other officers